 Remember: You would rather have someone describe your writing as outstanding rather than very good, so don’t describe anything else that way.

-4. Use clear headings
+4. Simplify by Using clear headings

 For readers who need only one specific morsel of information, clear headings help them home in on that morsel, negating the need to skim from the beginning of the post.
 Yes, witty, pun-liscious headings might win a few smiles, but if those headings come at the expense of usefulness, avoid them.